statsmodels/statsmodels/docs/source/dev/index.rst

 2. `Create a new feature branch <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_.
    Each branch must be self-contained, with a single new feature or bugfix.
 3. Make sure the test suite passes.
 This includes testing on Python 3.
-The easiest way to do this is to either enable `Travis-CI <https://travis-ci.org/>`_ on your fork, or to make a pull request and check there.
+The easiest way to do this is to make a pull request and let the bot check for you.
+This can be slow, and if you are unsure about the fix or enhancement, it is best to run pytest locally.
 4. `Submit a pull request <https://help.github.com/articles/about-pull-requests/>`_

 Pull requests are thoroughly reviewed before being accepted into the codebase.